The time is upon us in which the great pumpkin obsession swiftly transforms into the great peppermint obsession.

 Step aside, peppermint crinkle cookies.
 I double chickpea dare you to serve these bad boys at your next holiday party.
 But zero judgements if you want to make a triple batch and hoard them all for yourself.

-PrintPeppermint Chocolate No-Bake Bites
+PrintPeppermint Chocolate Energy Bites (with coconut flour)

 - Prep Time: 15 mins